rambasnet/Python-Fundamentals/README.md

 ## Contributing

-We'd be glad if you'd like to contribute to this project.
 Contributions are accepted via pull requests.
 You can also open issues on bugs, typos or any corrections and suggest improvements on the notebooks.

 ## Copyright and License